digitales/time_inc_rst/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

- A plugin to fulfill the coding test for TIme Inc - create a widget to load results from a JSON API and display via a widget
+ A plugin to fulfill the coding test for Time Inc - create a widget to load results from a JSON API and display via a widget

 == Description ==